Lali-Sed/Kiva-loan-/README.md

-# Kiva-loan-
+# Kiva-loan
+Kiva loan data.
-Kiva loan data analysis using seaborn
+Analyzed and visualized data using seaborn